-The blue percentage refers to the percentage of original finish remaining on the metal surfaces, as defined by Fjestad’s Blue Book of Gun Values.
+The finish percentage refers to the percentage of original finish remaining on the metal surfaces, as defined by Fjestad’s Blue Book of Gun Values.

 The grading of the bore and stock of each firearm is defined by Edelweiss Arms using a numbering system with the following parameters: